mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-In the common case this saves a bunch of bandwidth because object indices tend to be clustered together.
-In the case where the next object is sent, that's just one bit for the next index being +1 and 5 bits per-index for +2 to +5.
-On average this gives somewhere between a 2-3X reduction in indexing overhead.
-But notice that larger indices far apart cost a lot more for each index than the non-relative encoding (12 bits per index).
-This <span style="text-decoration: underline;">seems</span> bad but it's not because think about it, even if you hit the 'worst case' (objects indices spaced apart evenly with by +128 apart) how many of these can you actually fit into an object array 4000 large?
+Notice how larger indices far apart cost more per-index than the non-relative encoding (12 bits per index).
+This _seems_ bad but is it really?
+Even if you hit the 'worst case' (objects indices spaced apart by exactly +126 apart) how many of these can you actually fit into an array 4000 large?
 Just 32.
 No worries!

 ## Protocol IDs, CRC32 and Serialization Checks

+-- todo: fix turn

 At this point you may wonder.
 Wow.
 This whole thing seems really fragile.
 It's a totally unattributed binary stream.
 A stack of cards.
 What if you somehow desync read and write?
 What if somebody just sent packets containing random bytes to your server.
 How long until you hit a sequence of bytes that crashes you out?

 I have good news for you and the rest of the game industry since most game servers basically work this way.
 There are techniques you can use to reduce or virtually eliminate the possibility of corrupt data getting past the serialization layer.

 The first technique is to include a protocol id in your packet.
-Typically, the first 4 bytes you can set to some reasonable rare and unique value, maybe 0x12345678 because nobody else will ever think to use that.
-But seriously, put in a hash of your protocol id and your protocol version number in the first 32 bits of each packet and you're doing pretty good.
+Typically, the first 4 bytes you can set to some unique value.
+It could be a hash of your protocol id and your protocol version number in the first 32 bits of each packet and you're doing pretty good.
 At least if a random packet gets sent to your port from some other application (remember UDP packets can come in from any IP/port combination at any time) you can trivially discard it:

 <pre>
 [protocol id] (32bits)